 It all started up (again) when my old music college buddy Michael J Stewart contacted me one day and said that our original song called ‘Direct Lines’, which had been recorded back in 1980, had received nearly one million YouTube views.
 Of course I was astounded, but it seems that a song released back in the day and having sold about six copies has gone a bit viral as a synthpop classic.
 How bizarre is that?

-Now to cut a long story short, I have never really wanted to go out and perform under my name, but soon I’m performing at The Seventh Wave Festival in Birmingham in March as CHRIS PAYNE, as well as my performance with RUSTY EGAN scheduled for the following day.
+Now to cut a long story short, I have never really wanted to go out and perform under my name.
 To me ‘An Evening with Chris Payne’ sounds like you’re going to go to a tedious event in a village hall and listen to some old git banging on about crop rotation in the 19th Century!

 There’s going to be a reworking of the brilliant ‘Roundabout’ coming; now some may think the lyrics are a bit banal but they’re metaphoric…